wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--keystore-password`: Password to the keystore, if something other than "password".

+`--keystore-type`: Optional type of the keystore.
+Defaults to "JKS" if not specified.

 `--https-truststore`: Path to a keystore file containing client certificates.
 See https and proxy-client-certs for details.

 `--truststore-password`: Optional password to the trust store.
 Defaults to "password" if not specified.

+`--truststore-type`: Optional type of the trust store.
+Defaults to "JKS" if not specified.

 `--https-require-client-cert`: Force clients to authenticate with a client certificate.
 See https for details.